WWPCA/IeltsPrep/GDPR_FRAMEWORK_GUIDE.md

 - **Transcript Retention**: Speaking test transcripts are stored for 6 months and then automatically deleted.
 - **Assessment Data**: Test results and assessments are kept until the user requests deletion.
-- **Audio Processing**: Audio recordings are only used for immediate assessment and not permanently stored.
+- **Audio Processing**: No audio recordings are created or stored - speech recognition occurs entirely in the user's browser using Web Speech API.
 - **Customer Address Data**: Billing and shipping addresses are collected during payment processing for tax compliance purposes and stored securely with payment records.
 - **Automatic Cleanup**: `cleanup_expired_transcripts.py` ensures proper implementation of retention policies.